Huhí Municipality

-Huhí Municipality ([xuˈxi], in the Yucatec Maya language: “place of the iguanas”) is one of the 106 municipalities in the Mexican state of Yucatán containing 191.61 km2 of land and located roughly 70 km southeast of the city of Mérida.
+Huhí Municipality ([xuˈxi], in the Yucatec Maya language: “place of the iguanas”) is a municipality in the Mexican state of Yucatán containing 191.61 km2 of land and located roughly 70 km southeast of the city of Mérida.
 It is bounded on the north by Sanahcat, on the south by Sotuta and Tekit, and on the east and west by Kantunil Homún.

 History

 During pre-Hispanic times, the town existed but it is unclear which chieftainship it was part of.
 After the conquest the area became part of the encomienda system.
 One of the first encomendaros was Joaquín Cárdenas y Díaz, with 734 Indians in his custody.

 Yucatán declared its independence from the Spanish Crown in 1821 and in 1825, the area was assigned to the Beneficios Bajos region with its headquarters in Sotuta.
 In 1900 Huhí was elevated to a municipality.
 Its development began in 1821.

 Huhi received its Shield and Weapons Certification on 30 November 1997.
 The Coat of Arms represents agriculture in the form of corn, ecology in the form of species of iguana which is the name of the "Huhi" municipality (two iguanas in silver colour set in green background super imposed over green corn), has a Corona mural of a bell corresponding to the municipal category of town, is rectangular in shape in the ratio of 6 (width) to 5 (height), is in the form of a golden ribbon badge with Huhi lyrics and the years 1900 and 1997 inscribed on it; all these features are shown in the shield bracket which is of skin color.